 Since having the opportunity to experience the legendary LS3/5A I was quite curious if there were any other speakers of a similar size from that period, that present similar sound quality but at a much more affordable price.
 I found a set of these Tangent SPL1 on eBay and decided to give the ma go.

 Please note – usually before reviewing vintage speakers, I recap the crossovers to ensure that capacitors are within manufacturer’s specification.
-On this occasion, caps were within specs, so there was no need to replace them.
+On this occasion, caps were within the specs, so there was no need to replace them.
 Also, bear in mind that purchasing vintage speakers is always a gamble.
 30 and often 50 years it’s a long time, and one can never be sure how this time affected driver suspension compliance, ferrofluid cooling is some tweeters, etc. Consequently, it is possible that the Tangent SPL1 that you want purchase will sound different than the pair I reviewed.

 SPL1 speakers were designed in 1970s by a small but well regard British company called Tangent Acoustics.
 To my knowledge these were the smallest speakers in their range.
 Tangent Acoustics were mostly known for their loudspeakers, but they also produced electronics.
 The ceased to exist in the 80s and nowadays their speakers are quite sought-after by vintage HiFi collectors.

 If you have any more information about Tangent or their speakers, please email me as I would like to provide more information in this section.

 |High Frequency Driver:||Audax HD100D25 32mm (1.25″) Fabric Dome|